hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Where are my downloaded files?
 - **Symptoms**: A user triggered a download but cannot locate the data on disk.
 They expect Loop to open the correct directory for them.
 - **Resolution**: Open the project detail page and switch to the **Downloads** tab.
-The header shows the **Download Folder Path** along with a folder icon that opens the project workspace in the Open OnDemand Files app, pointing to the exact filesystem location for that project's downloads.【F:docs/guide/content/user_guide/downloading_files.md†L49-L54】 By default, Loop stores project workspaces under the configured `download_root` (for example, `~/loop_downloads` unless your administrator changed it), so the files will appear in that directory hierarchy.
+The header shows the **Download Folder Path** along with a folder icon that opens the project workspace in the Open OnDemand Files app, pointing to the exact filesystem location for that project's downloads.
+By default, Loop stores project workspaces under the configured `download_root` (for example, `~/loop_downloads` unless your administrator changed it), so the files will appear in that directory hierarchy.
 - **Escalation**: If the path is blank or opens an error, capture the project ID and confirm the `download_root` configuration so operations can verify filesystem permissions.

 ### How can I copy or move my downloaded files into my Labs folder?
 - **Symptoms**: After downloading data, the user wants to move it into a shared Labs directory but does not see a move option inside Loop.
-- **Resolution**: Use the folder icon in the project’s **Downloads** tab to launch the Open OnDemand Files application at the project workspace path.【F:docs/guide/content/user_guide/downloading_files.md†L49-L54】 From there, the standard Files interface lets you move or copy the downloaded directories into any location you have access to, including Labs-managed folders.【F:docs/guide/content/user_guide/projects.md†L70-L97】
+- **Resolution**: Use the folder icon in the project’s **Downloads** tab to launch the Open OnDemand Files application at the project workspace path.
+From there, the standard Files interface lets you move or copy the downloaded directories into any location you have access to, including Labs-managed folders.
 - **Escalation**: If the Files app cannot reach the target Labs directory, confirm the user’s filesystem permissions or involve HPC support for quota and ACL checks.

 ### Download shows an error status